2391 Tomita: Orbit and classification

-Tomita is a member of the Nysa family, which is named after its most massive member 44 Nysa.
+Tomita is a member of the Nysa–Polana complex, a collection of overlapping asteroid families.
 It orbits the Sun in the inner main-belt at a distance of 2.1–2.8 AU once every 3 years and 10 months (1,393 days).
 Its orbit has an eccentricity of 0.13 and an inclination of 3° with respect to the ecliptic.

 A first precovery was taken at Lowell Observatory in 1929, extending the body's observation arc by 28 years prior to its official discovery observation at Heidelberg.

 Physical characteristics

 Tomita has been characterized as a stony S-type asteroid by the Collaborative Asteroid Lightcurve Link (CALL), and as a carbonaceous C-type asteroid by Pan-STARRS' photometric survey.

 Diameter and albedo

 According to the surveys carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, the asteroid measures between 15.07 and 19.4 kilometers in diameter and its surface has a low albedo between 0.03 and 0.07, respectively.

 As CALL considers the body to be of a stony composition, it assumes a much higher albedo of 0.21 and calculates a diameter of 9.2 kilometers, as the higher the asteroid's reflectivity (albedo), the shorter its diameter at a constant absolute magnitude (brightness).